akmalraz/SCSJ3323-SDA-Team3_UTMCS-master/README.md

 Faiz
 Haziq

-Please download the .sql file from SQL folder and run it as script in Visual Studio to display the database.
+Please download the .sql file from SQL folder and run it as script in Visual Studio.

 **PHASE 1**
 1. 3 Tier Architecture - DAL, BLL, PL